Find out what’s involved and how to apply for funding to support woodland creation and increase carbon storage.

 - confirmation that Forestry Commission England has given an Environmental Impact Assessment (EIA) screening decision that the proposal does not require an EIA, or should consent be required, confirmation that the consent to plant has been awarded

-If you submit your application form with either a WCPG stage 1 checklist or a draft woodland creation design plan (bullet point 1 or 2) then funding from the WCF can only be allocated in principle.
+If you submit your application form with either Stage 1 of the WCDP Template or a draft woodland creation design plan (bullet point 1 or 2) then funding from the WCF can only be allocated in principle.
 This decision will be made within 3 months of the application being received.
-A final agreement will be issued once a completed woodland creation design plan has been prepared and the subsequent EIA process completed.
+A final agreement will be issued once a completed woodland creation design plan has been prepared and the subsequent EIA process completed – in this case the EIA process will be completed by the Forestry Commission as part of the WCF grant process.
+Following this a funding decision will be made within 1 month.

 Applications will be assessed by a panel consisting of representatives from Defra, Natural England and the Environment Agency, who will evaluate applications to ensure they meet the criteria of the fund.